 Today, the Keep Hydro Public Coalition and the National Farmers Union-Ontario called on the Ontario Energy Board to fulfill its mandate and legislative responsibility by reviewing the Liberal government’s plan to sell Hydro One.

-In a letter, submitted to Board Chair, Ms. Rosemarie Leclair, the groups urge the Board to exercise...Read More »
+In a letter, submitted to Board Chair, Ms. Rosemarie Leclair, the groups urge the...Read More »

 (Guelph, ON) – The National Farmers Union in Ontario (NFU-O) welcomes today’s announcement by Minister of Environment and Climate Change, Honourable Glen Murray, that Ontario will introduce new regulations to reduce the overuse of neonicotinoid insecticides in agricultural practices in this province, effective July 1, 2015.

 (DENFIELD) – The National Farmers Union in Ontario has submitted comments on the discussion paper Pollinator Health – A Proposal for Enhancing Pollinator Health and Reducing the Use of Neonicotinoid Pesticides in Ontario.
-The NFU supports the Ontario government’s initiative to restrict the use of neonicotinoid seed treatment and to...Read More »
+The NFU supports the Ontario government’s initiative to restrict the use of neonicotinoid seed...Read More »

 For Immediate Release

 (DENFIELD, ON) – The National Farmers Union in Ontario welcomes Minister of Agriculture, Food and Rural Affairs, Hon.
 Jeff Leal’s recent announcement that Ontario intends to bring in measures to move away from the widespread, prophylactic use of neonicotinoid-based pesticides in agriculture.
-The introduction of a licensing system...Read More »
+The introduction of...Read More »

 (DENFIELD) – The NFU-O decries the proposed closing of Kemptville Campus by the University of Guelph.
 The college has provided generations of eastern Ontario residents with a solid education in agriculture.
-Without Kemptville College it will be much more difficult for many young residents of the region to...Read More »
+Without Kemptville College it will be much more difficult for many young residents of...Read More »

 Press Release: Line 9 Reversal Approval Serves Enbridge’s Interests, not the Public’s, says NFU Ontario.

-(Gananoque, ON) – When the National Energy Board approved Enbridge’s Line 9 project, which will reverse the flow and increase the pressure in the almost 40-year-old pipeline, it set conditions that protect the company’s financial interests while off-loading risks and costs onto the public, according to Rick Munroe of the...Read More »
+(Gananoque, ON) – When the National Energy Board approved Enbridge’s Line 9 project, which will reverse the flow and increase the pressure in the almost 40-year-old pipeline, it set conditions that protect the company’s financial interests while off-loading risks and costs onto the public, according to Rick...Read More »

 (Guelph, ON): On October 16, Justice Beaudoin released his decision on the judicial review of the Appeal Tribunal’s denial of accreditation for the National Farmers Union – Ontario (NFU-O) for part of 2012 and all of 2013.

-In the decision, Justice Beaudoin states, “There is a public duty to act in...Read More »
+In the decision, Justice Beaudoin states, “There is a public duty...Read More »

 July 25, 2013.
 Ottawa – Two farmers have formally asked the Ontario government to carry out an environmental assessment of genetically modified (GM) alfalfa before the seed is sold in the province.
-Today, they launched an application under Ontario’s Environmental Bill of Rights, the first ever request relating to the...Read More »
+Today, they launched an application under Ontario’s Environmental Bill of Rights, the first ever request...Read More »